Is A/B Testing On Your Low Traffic Website a Waste of Time?

 Think Micro, Not Macro

-Testing for macro conversions (big ticket conversions) like purchases, sign-ups, and revenue are typically reserved for high traffic websites.
-When you’re only working with hundreds of visitors it’s best to test for micro conversions.
-These can include, time spent on page, visitor engagement, progressing from the homepage to the product page, and clicking the “add to cart” button.
+Testing for macro conversions (big ticket conversions) like purchases, sign-ups, and revenue are typically harder to test on low traffic websites.
+When you’re only working with hundreds of visitors it might be best to test for micro conversions.
+These can include visitor engagement, progressing from the homepage to the product page, and clicking the “add to cart” button.

 Changing your idea of what a conversion is can help you achieve significance faster.
 For example, you might get 1000x more visitors clicking through to your product page from your homepage than you would visitors actually buying a product.
 Conducting tests around conversions like that allows you to achieve significant results quicker and enables you to uncover valuable insight into your customer's behavior, which will help you drive more traffic to your product page and in turn drive more sales.